I am an expert when it comes to taking care of tabby cats—I almost feel that I am one.

 I'm clearly an expert when it comes to taking care of tabby cats.

-Sure, there are plenty of people who love cats, and decorate their homes with cat-themed décor, and send people cards with cats on them, and will happily talk your ear off about Mister Tiddums.
-But when it comes right down to it, who are you going to believe, some human with an adorable kitty sweatshirt or me, an actual cat?
+Sure, there are plenty of people who love cats, decorate their homes with cat-themed décor, send people cards with cats on them, and will happily talk your ear off about Mister Tiddums.
+But, when it comes right down to it, who are you going to believe, some human with an adorable kitty sweatshirt or me, an actual cat?

 Good, I'm glad you see it my way.

 The fact that you're reading this suggests that you have an admirable desire to improve yourself.
 Whether you're new to tabbies or you've lived with us for years, learning more about how to meet our needs, wishes, and whims can only make you a better person.
 And if you're a better person, you'll be a better person to your tabby cat.
 So, you see, we all win.

 What Is a Tabby Cat?

 As I discussed in my classic article, The Truth About Tabbies, a tabby cat is any cat with tabby markings.
 These markings can be in any color and a variety of shapes.
 They can also occur on any number of breeds, from slender Egyptian Maus, to tailless Manxes, to enormous Maine Coons.
 Different breeds of cats have dramatic differences in size, hair length, and coloration, but all of them are members of the same species, Felis silvestris catus.

 When most people say "tabby," they're thinking of your normal, generic, domestic shorthair cat.
 The nice thing about tabbies like us is that we're easy.
 We don't have thousand-dollar pedigrees.
 We don't need to brushed twice a day.
 We're not prone to a lot of weird hereditary diseases like some purebreds.

 We're just straight-up cats, created by thousands of years of genetic success to be efficient, adorable little hunting machines.